top of page

 (8-9 April 2024)

-A Mother & Child in a Maternity War.jpg
+Abstract Painting of a Mother & Child in a Maternity Ward

 Over the 8-9 April 2024, the Centre for the History of Medicine at the University of Warwick is hosting a workshop entitled 'Women, Reproduction and Mental Illness in the 'Long' Twentieth Century'.
 The two-day workshop is organized by Professor Hilary Marland and generously funded by the Wellcome Trust.